GearHack

 Universal Battery UB12180

 The Universal Battery UB12180 is a good candidate.
 This battery is about the same size as the Hawker Genesis G16EP.
 It weighs about the same as well.
 In fact, if you look at the specs, you'd say it is the same battery.
 The only difference is the terminal on top of the battery.
-It has a bladed terminal used for wheel chairs and golf carts.
+It has bladed terminals used for wheel chairs and golf carts.
 At less than $50 a pop (including shipping), it's an excellent car battery replacement.
 In fact, over the years, price has actually dropped to $40, including shipping.
 Source for this battery are listed in the "Related Links" section below.

 After using this battery for about a year or so in three different cars, we can say that it is practically the same as the Hawker Genesis G16EP.
-Only minor difference is that the Hawker Genesis battery can be mounted in any orientation, the Universal Battery UB12180 has to sit up-right.
+Only minor difference is that the Hawker Genesis battery can be mounted in any orientation, while the Universal Battery UB12180 has to sit up-right.
 More detail about this constrain in the mounting section below.

 Comments & Discussion >>